 (b) It can be used for high melting point materials.

 2. Carburizing flame or reducing flame (excess of acetylene) :

 (a) Excess supply of acetylene.

-(b) Due to less supply of oxygen, combustion is incomplete.
+(b) Because of less supply of oxygen, combustion is incomplete.

 (a) Because of lower average temperature, high melting point metals cannot be joined.

-(b) Because of un‐burnt carbon present in flame, this carbon may absorb by the iron during joining of ferrous metals and increase brittleness and reduce toughness.
-So it should not be used for joining of ferrous materials.
+(b) Because of un‐burnt carbon present in flame, this carbon may absorb by the iron during the joining of ferrous metals and increase the brittleness and reduce toughness.
+So it should not be used for the joining of ferrous materials.

-(c) This is mostly used for high carbon steels.
+(c) This is mostly used for high carbon steel.